-I am so excited for Halloween.
-There is so much about Halloween that I absolutely love.
+Do you love Halloween too?
+I LOVE Halloween and am so excited about all of the scary festivities.
 I love the costumes, the fun, spooky and silly decorations, but my most favorite is all of the treats.
 I definitely have a sweet tooth!

 That is why I was so excited when I was asked to participate in the 13 Days of Sweet Halloween Treats using Wilton products from Jo-Ann.